diegojromerolopez/diegojromerolopez.github.io/.hugo/content/post/2021-06-06-immutability.md

 [Gelidum](https://github.com/diegojromerolopez/gelidum).

 ![La Nevada, painted by Francisco de Goya](/static/images/la-nevada-goya.jpeg "La Nevada by Francisco de Goya")

+# Why immutability?
+Nowadays, most processors have some kind of parallelism or concurrency embeded in themselves.
+Single-flow-execution software is limited by the lowest speed unit in the system.
+There are some solutions that try to hide the wait for these slow sub-systems by computing in other execution-flows (threads or processes).

+However, this creates the problem of sharing information between the different execution-flows.
+Most parallel libraries are based on message-passing (as their processes can be in different memory spaces).
+But, how about the concurrency systems?
+They usually share the same memory banks, should be have to share the variables between threads?
+It is not recommended as coordinating the editions of the variables can be extremely difficult, so most solutions push for communitating threads by messages or sharing immutable data
+(our approach here).

 # Introducing Gelidum
 [Gelidum](https://github.com/diegojromerolopez/gelidum) (pronounced *ye-lee-doom*,